lupyuen/lupyuen.github.io/src/sbi.md

   register long r6 asm("a6") = (long)(fid);
   register long r7 asm("a7") = (long)(extid);

-  // Execute the `ecall` instruction,
+  // Execute the `ecall` RISC-V Instruction.
+  // Output Registers: A0 and A1
-  // passing Registers A0 to A7
+  // Input Registers: A2 to A7
+  // Clobbers the Memory
   asm volatile (
     "ecall"
     : "+r"(r0), "+r"(r1)